-To use the Artix tools and runtime environment, the host computer must have several IONA-specific environment variables set.
+To use the Artix tools and runtime environment, the host computer must have several Artix-specific environment variables set.
 These variables can be configured during installation, or later using the artix_env script, or configured manually.
+This section shows how to run the artix_env script and explains the available options.

-Running the artix env script
+Running the artix_env script